dbohdan/jimhttp/README.md

 sudo make install
 ```

-Once you've installed Jim Tcl you can clone this repository and try out the
+Once you have installed Jim Tcl you can clone this repository and try out the
 example by running

 ```sh